ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ## What Problem Does This Solve?

-Most projects have inconsistent import patterns:
+Most projects suffer from inconsistent import patterns that create ambiguity and technical debt:

+**Path Inconsistency:**

-- Sometimes `@entities`, sometimes `../entities`, sometimes `../../domain/entities`
+- No clear rules: sometimes `@domain`, sometimes `../domain`, sometimes `../../src/domain`
-- No clear rules for when to use alias vs relative
-- Import formatting discussions waste time in code reviews
-- Long relative paths like `../../../../../../utils` are hard to read
+- Unreadable paths: `../../../../../../utils` chains that obscure relationships
-- Absolute paths might not fit your architecture (`src/domain/entities/army/unit/weapon/sword`)
+- Absolute paths that don't fit your architecture (too long, harder to evaluate barrel files)

-- Directories aren't explicit about their exports (no barrel files)
+**Architectural Issues:**

-- Architectural boundaries are violated without enforcement
+- Boundaries are violated without enforcement (e.g., `@application` importing from `@infrastructure`)
-- Circular dependencies sneak in
+- Circular dependencies sneak in through ancestor barrel imports
+- Directories bypass barrel files, breaking encapsulation

+**Maintainability Problems:**

+- Import formatting debates waste time in code reviews
 - Refactoring is risky because import paths are ambiguous
+- No single source of truth for "the correct way" to import

-This rule provides deterministic import paths with architectural boundary enforcement - one correct answer for every import, eliminating debates and making refactoring safer.
+This rule provides **deterministic import paths with architectural boundary enforcement** - one correct answer for every import, eliminating debates and making refactoring safer.

 ## Core Rules